qd-qd/sdk-tutorials/onboarding/chapter-4/5-section-5.md

 ![When you have one ATOM on Kraken](/kraken-one-atom.png)

 However, you do not own it as you would if the token were in your Keplr wallet.
-Currently, it is the exchange that owns the token and assures you that they will send it to you when asked.
+Currently, it is the exchange that holds the token and assures you that they will send it to you when asked.
 The exchange acts like a custodial wallet.

 ## Withdraw your ATOM